cheetahbyte/cheetahbyte/README.md

 I am Leo.
 I am 18 years old and I study Computer Science in Germany.

-- 🔭 I’m currently working on Icebreaker, an awesome docker managment ui.
+- 🔭 I’m currently working on Seahorse, another cloud just like onedrive and nextcloud.
 - 😄 Hobbys: programming, drums
 - ⚡ I like to overload myself with a ton of side projects that don't get done.
 Be warned.